0xkrt26/skills-github-pages/_posts/2026-05-08-birthday-problem.md

 <br>
 <div style="font-style: italic; color: #3474B4;">

-It's like having a lot of arrays that represent the number of birthdays on each day (in this example we'll have only four days):
+It's like having a lot of arrays that represent the number of birthdays on each day (in this example we'll have only four days):<br>

-For s = 7:
+For s = 7:<br>

 Distributions (Birthdays per day):